lifting-bits/mcsema/README.md

 ### Why do I need IDA Pro to use McSema

 McSema's goal is binary to bitcode translation.
 Accurate disassembly and control flow recovery is a separate and difficult problem.
 IDA has already invested countless hours of engineering into getting disassembly right, and it only makes sense that we re-use existing work.
 We understand that not everyone can afford an IDA license.
 With the original release of McSema, we shipped our own recursive-descent disassembler.
 It was never as good as IDA, and it never would be.
 Maintaining the broken tool took away valuable development time from more important McSema work.
-We hope to eventually transition to more accessible control flow recovery front-ends, such as Binary Ninja (we have a branch with [experimental Binary Ninja support](https://github.com/trailofbits/mcsema/tree/binja_cfg_updates/tools/mcsema_disass/binja)).
+We hope to eventually transition to more accessible control flow recovery front-ends, such as BinaryNinja (currently a work in progress; support in an unstable form is provided).
 We very warmly welcome pull requests that implement support for new control flow recovery front-ends.

 ### What is Remill, and why does McSema need it